SNU-HCIL/2019-Winter-Seminar/README.md

 * The presentation should be within 8 minutes including Q & A
 * All other HCIL members can also join this session

-### Week 3: Set Research Topic &  Data Collection Plan (1/17)
+### Week 3: Set Research Topic & Write Draft Porposal (1/17)

 * Participants will be devided into 3 groups this day.
-* Each group should decide one tentative research topic
+* Each group should decide one tentative research topic, and write project proposal

-Make criteria of good research topic.
-Make %d groups, and each group should decide one topic for a %d-week project.
-The topics should include at least one non-trivial qualitative research method, and the data used should be obtained manually.
+  * The topic must involve qualitative data collection and analysis
+* **During the week, Youngho Kim will review the proposal**

-### Week 4: Collect Data (1/24)
+### Week 4: Present Project Proposal (1/24)

-Present collected data.
-The more, the better
+* Present the project proposal that reflects Youngho Kim's feedback

+> From week 4, plans might change.
+Also there MIGHT be Youngho Kim's guest lecture, once in Week 4~6

 ### Week 5: Refine Data (1/31)